abhinab-choudhury/simple_math/README.md

 - You should have node installed on your machine to run this localy
 - Clone this Repo
-- Install node modules `npm install` in terminal [inside this clone project]
+- Install node modules `npm install`
 - Run : `npm run start`

 ## Routes :